-There are many reasons why ready–mix concrete manufacturing companies relocate their concrete mixing and batching plants:
+Reasons why ready–mix concrete manufacturers relocate their concrete mixing and batching plants include:

-- Necessity to look for new markets due to economical changes
+- The need for new markets due to economic changes

-1. First type, Stationary (permanent) plant – relocation difficult and expensive
+1. Stationary plants: difficult and expensive to relocate

 - Expensive construction

-- A lot of work engineering and fitting work at the construction site required, especially if the plant is equipped with insulation against cold/heat
+- A lot of engineering and fitting work at the construction site, especially if equipped with cold/heat insulation

-- Noteworthy testing work required to ensure that all components and systems are working well
+- Testing required to ensure that all components and systems are working well

-- Operation and maintenance manuals, maintenance records, spare parts inventories, PLC program data
+- Operation and maintenance manuals, maintenance records, spare part inventories, PLC program data

-- Instructions regarding disconnection, dismantling, loading, protecting, transporting, unloading, reconnection and startup
+- Instructions for disconnection, dismantling, loading, protecting, transporting, unloading, reconnection and startup

-- Determination if special foundations, pits or trenches are required at the new site
+- Evaluation of whether special foundations, pits or trenches are required at the new site

 - Emptying of bins, silos, hoppers, screws and scales